Recently updated on April 21st, 2026 at 12:16 pm

 • Your arrest record will be restricted from public access

-• It will no longer appear in most background checks
+• It will generally no longer appear in most background checks

 Keep this document for your records.